greg-raven/Impeachment-Chronicles/_posts/2019-12-09-review-of-four-fisa-applications-and-other-aspects-of-the-fbis-crossfire-hurricane-investigation.md

 ---
-title: 'Review of four FISA applications and other aspects of the FBI's Crossfire Hurricane Investigation'
+title: "Review of four FISA applications and other aspects of the FBI's Crossfire Hurricane Investigation"
 layout: post
 author:
 - Michael Horowitz